The-Plottwist/Arch-setup/README.md

 All of the packages are predefined and can be changed before running the script.

-To list what packages are installed see: [Packages.md](https://github.com/The-Plottwist/Arch-setup/blob/main/Packages.md)
+To see the package list read: [Packages.md](https://github.com/The-Plottwist/Arch-setup/blob/main/Packages.md)

 ## Default US Layout

+This is the default layout when archiso boots.

 ![alt text](assets/640px-KB_United_States-NoAltGr.svg.png)

 ## Usage

-*Script won't work if you don't have an active internet connection.*
+After booting into iso, do:

-**Enabling Internet Connection:**
+**Enable Internet Connection:**

 - If you have a wired connection, just type `dhcpcd` and test it with `ping archlinux.org -c 1`

 - Otherwise follow this guide: <https://www.linuxandubuntu.com/home/how-to-setup-a-wifi-in-arch-linux-using-terminal>

-**Cloning the Repository:**
+**Clone the Repository:**

 - Install git with `pacman -S git`